johnrearden/pa-data-driven-design/README.md

 ## The rationale to map the business requirements to the Data Visualizations and ML tasks

+**Business Requirement 1 (General):** Regression an Data Visualization.
+	- We want to inspect the data.
+	- We want to  analyze the bounds of the data set (and present a user interface for exploring these "bounding" data points)

-- **Business Requirement 1:** Data Visualization and Correlation study
+**Business Requirement 2 (Multiple Engines “Higher, Further, Faster”):** Correlation study and Data Visualization
-	- We will inspect the data related to the customer base.
+	- We want to inspect the data.
-	- We will conduct a correlation study (Pearson and Spearman) to understand better how the variables are correlated to Churn.
+	- We want to conduct a correlation study (Pearson and Spearman) to understand better how the variables are correlated to Multi Engine.
-	- We will plot the main variables against Churn to visualize insights.
+	- We want to plot the main variables against Multi Engine to visualize insights.

+**Business Requirement 3 (Piper vs. Cessna):** Regression, Data Analysis and Data Visualization
+	- We want to make linear regressions for both manufacturers for all features

-- **Business Requirement 2:** Classification, Regression, Cluster and Data Analysis
+**Business Requirement 4 (Wingspan Predictor):** Regression and Data Analysis
-	- We want to predict if a prospect will churn or not.
-We want to build a binary classifier.
-	- We want to predict the tenure level for a prospect that is expected to churn.
-We want to build a regression model or change the ML task to classification depending on the regressor performance.
+	- We want to predict the wing span for a set of features.We want to build a regression model

+**Business Requirement 5 (Cluster):** Cluster and Data Analysis
+- We want to inspect the data.
-	- We want to cluster similar customers to predict from which cluster a prospect will belong.
+- We want to build a cluster model.
-	- We want to understand a cluster profile to present potential options to maintain or bring the prospect to a non-churnable cluster.
+- We want to understand a cluster profile to present potential groups or segments of airplanes in the data

+**Business Requirement 6 (Max altitude):** Regression, Data Analysis and Data Visualization
+	- We want to predict visualize max altitude using regression.

+**Business Requirement 7 (Breguet Range equation):** Regression, Data Analysis and Data Visualization
+	- We want to compare two regression lines, one linear regression and one non-linear.

 ## ML Business Case